 What if I told you that you could live right by all these neighborhood institutions?
-Common Racine in Pilsen is the most convenient way to live in the city.
+Common Violet in Pilsen is the most convenient way to live in the city.

 The home comes fully furnished, so all you have to do is move in with your suitcase.
-Rent at Common Racine starts at $950 a month, and your rent includes free laundry, free weekly cleanings, free household essentials, and utilities.
-Plus, you can take advantage of all the amenities that Common Racine has to offer, from the fitness center to the home theater.
+Rent at Common Violet starts at $1,005 a month, and your rent includes free laundry, free weekly cleanings, free household essentials, and utilities.
+Plus, you can take advantage of all the amenities that Common Violet has to offer, from the community lounge to rooftop deck.

 Live in Pilsen, Chicago today and take a free tour.